-    Thus, German, or black bees were brought to America in the 17th century by the early European settlers.
+Thus, dark bees were brought to America in the 17th century by the early European settlers.
 They were the first and only race found in the U.S. until 1860, when the hybridization, chiefly with the gentler Italian bees has taken place.

 They are known for having large, dark-colored bodies, ranging from dark-brown to black.

-Pros of the German bee (positive characteristics for beekeepers)
+Pros of the European dark bee (positive characteristics for beekeepers)

 - Well adapted to cold climates;